-- Investigate allegations of violations of the PROTECT Act by Peace Corps staff or by Volunteers prior to their evacuation. - Investigate allegations of sexual assaults by Peace Corps staff or Volunteers. - Track complaints or allegations originating with Volunteers about Peace Corps staff relating to misconduct, mismanagement, or policy violations; any breaches of the confidentiality of the Volunteers; and any actions to assure the safety of Volunteers who file such complaints. - Continue to provide technical assistance to partners and stakeholders on Volunteer deaths. - Investigate and refer crimes occurring within the Special Maritime and Territorial Jurisdiction of the United States for U.S. prosecution. - When appropriate, seek local prosecutions by working with the Diplomatic Security Service and host country police entities. - Proactively work with the agency, the Audit and Evaluation Units, and external partners to review high-risk programs and contracts for fraud, e.g., FECA.
+- Strengthen our engagement with stakeholders by providing them with briefings about OIG investigative responsibilities and mechanisms for making confidential complaints. - Investigate allegations of violations of the Prosecutorial Remedies and Other Tools to end the Exploitation of Children Today (PROTECT) Act by Peace Corps staff or by Volunteers prior to their evacuation.5 - Investigate allegations of sexual assaults by Peace Corps staff or Volunteers. - Track complaints or allegations originating with Volunteers about Peace Corps staff relating to misconduct, mismanagement, or policy violations; any breaches of the confidentiality of the Volunteers; and any actions to assure the safety of Volunteers who file such complaints. - Continue to provide technical assistance to partners and stakeholders on Volunteer deaths. - Ensure that allegations of whistleblower reprisal involving staff, Volunteers, and contractors are thoroughly investigated.

-&lt;sup>5 See 5 U.S.C. §§ 8101 et seq
+4 The FECA program is authorized in statute at 5 U.S.C.
+Sections 8101 et seq.